Woman taking an online alcohol assessment using her laptop computer and headphones.

 Being honest and open when answering questions during the assessment is crucial.
 The more information the assessor has, the more accurate the assessment is.
 This information helps determine the necessary care level and is important even if little or no formal care is recommended.

-For more guidance and details on what an alcohol evaluation is, browse our related blog articles:
+For more guidance and details on remote alcohol evaluations or online court-ordered alcohol assessments, check out our related blog articles: